xiv-desu/xiv-desu.github.io/content/draft/new-ex.md

 ### Mechanics

-Extreme and harder fights typically put much work work on the players to anticipate and avoid the boss's attacks, and punish mistakes more harsly than normal trials.
+Extreme and harder fights typically put much more work on the players to anticipate and avoid the boss's attacks, and punish mistakes more harsly than normal trials.
 In many cases, to learn to do an Extreme trial successfully, one should study the normal version of the fight carefully.
 It will typically reveal information needed for the Extreme fight.
 For instance, if the normal version of the trial has the boss do a particular animation and a clearly telegraphed AoE indicator,